Emi Koussi: Geology

 Tectonic activity appears to have occurred in the Tibesti already between the Carboniferous and the Cretaceous, that is between 358.9 ± 0.4 and 66 million years ago.
 During the earliest stage of volcanism on Tibesti, alkali basalts formed large plateaus.
 Later, the central volcanoes developed on top of these plateaus.
 Volcanism in Tibesti has been explained with a mantle plume, as has been proposed for other African volcanoes, although recently tectonic effects of the collision between Africa and Europe and their effects at a distance have also been advanced as an explanation.

 The oldest rocks below the Tibesti are Precambrian diorites, granites and schists, which are probably of Neoproterozoic age and are differentiated into two units.
 The volcanic rocks rest on an uplifted basement formed by Cretaceous and Paleozoic sandstone.
 The latter crop out at the southwestern foot of Emi Koussi, while volcanic rocks dominate north of the volcano, and the Tibesti massif is prevalent east and southeast of Emi Koussi.
 Older volcanic rocks are exposed in valleys.

 Emi Koussi has erupted phonolite, trachyandesite and trachyte, as well as mafic rocks like basanite and tephrite.
 The erupted rocks define two alkaline suites.
 Phenocryst chemistry and content varies between the various rocks; among the minerals are alkali feldspar, amphibole, biotite, clinopyroxene, olivine, oxides and plagioclase.
 Alkali feldspar, apatite, clinopyroxene, olivine, magnetite, mica, nepheline, oxides, plagioclase, quartz, sodalite, titanite and zircon also form the groundmass of microliths in erupted rocks.
 Magma genesis mainly involved fractional crystallization processes.
 Rocks from Emi Koussi were used as raw material by Neolithic societies of the region.

-During the early Holocene, Era Kohor was filled with a deep, circular lake.
+Until 5,400 years ago during the African humid period (Holocene), Era Kohor was filled with a 4.1 km2 lake whose water reached a depth of 130 m and a volume of 0.45 km3.
+It was fed in part by water accumulating in the outer caldera and percolating to Era Kohor.
 Diatom beds have been found 125 m above the floor of Era Kohor and in depressions without outlet elsewhere in the caldera, they reach thicknesses of 4–5 m.
 Farther down on the mountain, gullies start appearing at 2800 m elevation and become deep gorges by 2000–2500 m elevation.
 Elleboe wadi originates on Emi Koussi, and several streams on the western flank join into the Enneri Miski which drains southwards and disappears south of the mountains.
 Small pools of water are found around Emi Koussi.